XDgov/weehive/README.md

   weehive
 ```

 You will be shown the [Beeline](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-Beeline%E2%80%93CommandLineShell) shell.
+The `weehive_hadoop` and `weehive_meta` [volume names](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) can be changed to be project-specific names if you want.

 ### Remote connection